dalekRider/30dayJavaScript/17-SortWithoutArticles/D17_Notes.md

 3. Create function to replace 'the', 'a', 'an' with '' using regex.
 4. implement strip function in sort if statement.

 Using strip function in the sort if statement only strips/trims the articles 'the', 'a', and 'an' during the compare process of the sort method.
 The final output still maintains the original band name in its entirety.
-You can find out more about that sort method [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort, "MDN Array.prototype.sort()").
+You can find out more about that sort method [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort "MDN Sort Method").

 ### Twisted Possibilities:
 * Dr Who Bestiary list.